-- When it has been cooked, carefully pour grains into the tray and let cool down to 90°F/32°C.
+- Once properly steamed, carefully pour rice into a bed in the tray in a 1 inch (2.5cm) layer, and let cool down to 90°F/32°C.

 - Once cooler, gently and evenly sprinkle ⅓ of the tane koji over the bed.
 Stir the grains well.
 Repeat with another ⅓, stirring well, and finally the remaining ⅓.
 Stir for a total of 3-4 minutes to thoroughly incorporate the koji spores.